 “Incredible progress” – Wendy reflects on how much has changed in her 20 years of amazing research at OIC but adds “I’m staying until we find a cure for HIV.”

 Every field sees change over time, but not as much as the field of HIV.
 Twenty years ago there were few medications with many side effects.
 Today, there are one-pill once-daily regimens with virtually no side effects.
+We’re even gearing up for a new HIV vaccine study!
 The amazing research and rapid evolution of HIV medication is nothing short of miraculous.
 And one woman has seen it all.
 Wendy Wert, MA, CCRC, Medical Assistant and Certified Clinical Research Coordinator.
 She’s been with Orlando Immunology Center since the beginning – 20 years ago.

 The Birth of Orlando Immunology Center